barteksc/AndroidPdfViewerV2/README.md

 # Changes
-* Update max zoom level to 60x
+* Update the max zoom level to 60x
 * Add zoom step of 1.75 on double tap until the max zoom level is reached

 # Android PdfViewer